-The PDCA Cycle Ρ Pick the problem that is most responsible for the variation in results, analyze the root causes of the problem, and plan counter measures to fix the root causes D Do the improvement С Check that the improvement was effective A Standardize it as appropriate, and go to the next improvement The CAPD Cycle CA Discover what is wrong with the previous CA process that prevents achievement of the desired results; what are the key things to improve for the next cycle P process that prevents achievement of the desired results; what are the key things to process that prevents achievement of the desired results; what are the key things to improve for the next cycle Determine what is desired for the future
+The PDCA Cycle Р Pick the problem that is most responsible for the variation in results, analyze the root causes of the problem, and plan counter measures to fix the root causes D Do the improvement С Check that the improvement was effective A Standardize it as appropriate, and go to the next improvement The CAPD Cycle CA Discover what is wrong with the previous process that prevents achievement of the desired results; what are the key things to improve for the next cycle - P Determine what is desired for the future (e.g. what is the next target) P D Determine what is desired for the future (e.g. what is the next target) Carry out the plan for the year